MetaMask/metamask-docs/snaps/reference/permissions.md

 The default for both properties is `false`.

 :::tip
-You can modify the RPC API's execution limit by using [Snap-defined timeouts](#snap-defined-timeouts).
+You can modify the RPC API's execution limit using [Snap-defined timeouts](#snap-defined-timeouts).
 :::